High School Educators’ Ecological Literacy and Research Day

 Part 2: SYMP 12: Ecological Literacy for All

-ESA Regional teachers will participate in the symposium Ecological Literacy for All to join in a scholarly and visionary look at the vital topic of ecological literacy for all citizens.
+Participants will attend the symposium Ecological Literacy for All to join in a scholarly and visionary look at the vital topic of ecological literacy for all citizens.
 They will be encouraged to examine why a strong and clear voice about universal ecological literacy from the ecological community will contribute to the broader educational movements for environmental citizenship and sustainability in important ways.
 Teachers will specifically examine the need for ecologists to provide a clear vision from the field, to connect to other disciplines and look to the future and consider if they too are part of that voice.

 Teachers then will listen to the following orals before attending an open discussion with their peers.